ingoweiss/manyworlds/README.md

 2. We can now see how scenarios relate to each other.
 Specifically, we can start thinking in terms of parent and child scenarios.
 3. We now have what amounts to a decision tree of possible paths that a user can take through the app.
 This makes it easier to notice missing scenarios.

- Manyworlds provides a simple way to reap some of the benefits of scenario trees.
-Now we can:
+ What if we could use indentation in feature files to reap the benefits of scenario trees?
+That is the simple idea behind Manyworlds.
+With Manyworlds we can:
- 1. Use indentation in Gherkin feature files to organize scenarios hierarchically.
+ 1. Use indentation in feature files to organize scenarios hierarchically.
- 2. Expand hierarchical feature files into standard flat feature files which can be run using any testing tool that understands Gherkin.
+ 2. Expand the hierarchical feature files into standard, flat feature files which can be run using any testing tool that understands Gherkin.

 ## Usage